plcpeople/nodeS7/README.md

 `items` can be a string or an array of strings.

+If `items` includes the value `_COMMERR` it will return current communication status.

 #### <a name="remove-items"></a>nodes7.removeItems(items)
 Removes `items` to the internal read polling list.